|Mr. William (Bill) A. Baker, Jr.|

 |James Lemon, DMD|

 Dr. Lemon is a native of Barnwell, South Carolina, and has resided in Columbia the past 31 years.
 In 2014, he was elected to the MUSC Board of Trustees and serves as the medical professions representative from the Second Congressional District.
 Dr. Lemon practiced oral and maxillofacial surgery since finishing his residency at Emory University.
 Prior to Emory, he graduated from Clemson University, MUSC College of Dental Medicine, and completed an internship at MUSC also.
 Dr. Lemon is past president of the Greater Columbia Dental Society, Central District Dental Society, and the South Carolina Society of Oral and Maxillofacial Surgeons.
-He and his wife Lynn, an MUSC graduate in occupational therapy, have two sons, one of whom is a dental student at MUSC.
+He and his wife Lynn, an MUSC graduate in occupational therapy, have two sons, one of whom is a third year dental student at MUSC.

 |Edward Conyers O’Bryan, Jr., M.D.|